Top tips for getting back to running after Achilles tendinopathy / tendonitis

 About the Author:

 Maryke Louw is a chartered physiotherapist and holds an MSc in Sports Injury Management.
-You can follow her on LinkedIn, Facebook, Twitter or Instagram.
+You can follow her on LinkedIn, Facebook, Twitter, and Instagram.